The first twelve EV Readiness Program cohort communities received their “EV Ready” Community awards on Thursday, Dec. 7, 2023.

 The second, updated version of the EV Readiness Checklist was crafted over the course of six months with the help of the EV Ready Advisory Committee (EVRAC).
 Some 70 EVRAC members, including mayors, managers, and other local government staff members, as well as representatives from councils of governments, regional planning organizations, Argonne National Laboratory, EV charging station companies, IBEW (International Brotherhood of Electrical Workers), environmental and energy-focused nonprofit organizations, and economic development organizations, contributed nearly 350 hours during 18 meetings to create the robust EV Readiness Checklist and focused, priority pathways to earn Bronze, Silver or Gold EV Readiness.

-In the fall of 2022, the Caucus opened the EV Readiness Program application to communities and asked them if they would like to join one of two cohorts.
-Communities completed an application in 2022 to be considered for the Program.
+In the fall of 2022, the Caucus opened the EV Readiness Program application to communities.
+Local governments completed an application in 2022 to be considered for the Program’s first or second cohorts.

 - The first learning cohort started in December 2022 and finished the program with an award ceremony in December 2023: Carol Stream, Darien, Deer Park, Geneva, Glencoe, Hampshire, Hanover Park, Maywood, Oak Park, Polo, Skokie, and University Park.